winstonwzhang/osu_seq2seq/README.md

 can be seen as learning a function for going from the audio (music waveform) domain to the beatmap domain, where the beatmap domain could be viewed as similar to music midi notes.
-Thus this problem is could be compared to the automatic music transcription problem in literature.
+Thus this problem could be compared to the automatic music transcription problem in literature.

 However, besides the goal of classifying note class and note